disk91/WioLoRaWANFieldTester/README.md

 The status is displayed on the screen and can be:
 - Disc - disconnected or not yet connected
+- Join - device is joining the network
-- Join - device joined the network, ready to fire messages
+- Cnx - device has joined, ready to fire messages
 - Tx - transmisison in progress (orange when doing a retry)
 - Dwn - communication in progress to retrieve the downlink containing the network side informations